 Any suggestion is welcome.

-#6 Updated by Pavol Murin about 11 years ago
+#6 Updated by Pavol Murin over 11 years ago

 Thanks for the information about acts_as_versioned. svn was just